-“The CEREC tecnhique is centered around the conveniece to the patient.
-You don’t have to have multiple visits, you dont have to have messy temporaries.. the material its self is extremely closely matched to natural human dentition and the patient gets it done in one sitting.”
+“The CEREC® technique is centered around the convenience to the patient.
+You do not have to have multiple visits, you do not have to have messy temporaries.
+The material itself is extremely closely matched to natural human dentition and the patient gets it done in one sitting.”
 Dr. Ray Becker

 Porcelain vs. Gold Dental Crown

 Howard County dentist Dr. Becker offers several choices in material for dental crowns.
 He will generally use a tooth-colored restoration such as porcelain for teeth in the smile zone.
 Porcelain dental crowns blend seamlessly with the natural smile and can be fabricated and secured in just one visit to our dentist office using CEREC®